January 30, 2022

 Our mission is to welcome all people to God's love as they are dealing with a loss in their life.
 In most cases it will be a loss of a loved one through death.
 But support for any type of loss is provided in a sensitive, non-judgmental and supportive way.

-The group meets the second Thursday of the month from 6:30pm to 7:30pm, in St Joseph's rectory.
-See the Rectory Location at the bottom of this page.
+The group meets the second Thursday of the month from 6:30pm to 7:30pm, and/or the 4th Tuesday of the month at 1:30 pm, in the Parish rectory.
+The Rectory is the brown building located to the right of St. Joseph's church.
+See a photo at the bottom of this page.

 For more information on this Grief and Bereavement Support Group, please click to see a detailed pamphlet of information.